 Developing a medical condition during your policy

-Developing a medical condition once your life insurance policy in place won’t affect the validity of your cover.
+Developing a medical condition once your life insurance is in place won’t affect the validity of your policy.

-Providing you’re honest at the point of application, the validity of your policy will remain intact even if you develop a medical ailment during the term.
+Providing you’re honest at the point of application, the validity of your cover will remain intact even if you develop a medical ailment during the term.